-First, the gut bacteria actually produce many important chemicals including neurotransmitters we discussed above.
+First, gut bacteria actually produce many important chemicals including neurotransmitters we discussed above.

 90% of your serotonin is made in the gut!

-Working with healthy adult mice, the researchers showed that disrupting the normal bacterial content of the gut with antibiotics produced changes in behaviour; the mice became less cautious or anxious.
+Working with healthy adult mice, the researchers showed that disrupting the normal bacterial content of the gut with antibiotics produced changes in behavior; the mice became less cautious or anxious.